sammi-turner/Assorted-Golang/README.md

 ## Video course

-The FreeCodeCamp YouTube channel has a [lengthy beginners course](https://youtu.be/un6ZyFkqFKo) to get you started.
+The FreeCodeCamp YouTube channel has a [beginners course](https://youtu.be/un6ZyFkqFKo) to get you started.

 <br>